Shrey-Viradiya/PSC_Project/README.md

 ### 2-BookRecommenderSystem:
 Contains our work and dataset for Book Recommendation.
+We have used colloborative filtering.
+This approach find users who have given similar ratings to the same book.

+Algorithms included in BookRecommenderSystem : 1.
+Matrix factorization methods such as SVD and SVD++(Netflix prize winner algo)
+                                               2. K-Nearest-Neighbours user based colloborative filtering
+                                               3. K-Nearest-Neighbours item based colloborative filtering

+Surprise python library is used to generate reccomandation.
+It provides a nice API and a nice pipeline for recommender systems.
+We used the Surprise library in order to do matrix factorization on the user-item matrix.

+kNN is a machine learning algorithm to find clusters of similar users based on common book ratings, and make predictions using the average rating of top-k nearest neighbors.
+The SVD algorithm of Surprise uses Gradient Descent to optimize the RMSE . **The main difference is that Surprise does not assume that unrated items are rated as 0.**

+We integrated KNN user based CF and SVD in our LMS system.

+Analysis of algorithms is done in SVDBakeOff.py file.
+It computes RMSE,MAE,Hitrate,Coverage etc.

+**Limitation -** Item based colloborative filtering for large dataset requires high computing power.

 ### 3-LMS:
 Contains a django project of Library Management System.
 This django project has integrated Sentiment Analysis and Book Recommendations which are described in the previos directories.